Hands presenting gift

 GivingTuesday Best Practices to Align Fundraising & Finances

 GivingTuesday is a peak fundraising day for charitable organizations around the world.
-As a nonprofit professional, you’ve likely worked on campaigns for this giving day—and if so, you know that a successful GivingTuesday depends on developing a solid strategy beforehand and careful analysis afterward.
+As a nonprofit professional, you’ve likely worked on campaigns for this global giving day.
+If so, you know that a successful GivingTuesday depends on a solid strategy beforehand and careful analysis afterward—not only when it comes to fundraising and donor engagement, but also for managing your finances effectively before, during, and after the campaign.

 Request a Quote